jmorenov/TweetSC/README.md

 ## How to run an example

-java -jar org.jmorenov.tweetsc-0.2.0-alpha.jar --text='Texto de prueba'
+java -jar org.jmorenov.tweetsc-0.2.0-alpha.jar -text "Texto de prueba"

 ## Where to find test files